Best Arm Identification for Stochastic Rising Bandits: Experimental Details

 \subsection{Running Time}

-The code used for the results provided in this section has been run on an Intel(R) I7 9750H @ 2.6GHz CPU with $16$ GB of LPDDR4 system memory.
-The operating system was MacOS $13.1$, and the experiments were run on \textit{Python} $3.10$.
-100 runs of \ucbeshort over a time budget of $T = 3200$ takes $\approx 0.067$ seconds to run (on average), while a run of \succrejectshort takes $\approx 0.06$ seconds (on average).
+The code used for the results provided in this section has been run on an Intel(R) I7 9750H @ 2.6GHz CPU with $16$ GB of \textit{LPDDR4} system memory.
+The operating system was \textit{MacOS} $13.1$, and the experiments were run on \textit{Python} $3.10$.
+A run of \ucbeshort over a time budget of $T = 3200$ takes $\approx 0.07$ seconds (on average), while a run of \succrejectshort takes $\approx 0.06$ seconds (on average).